serokell/serokell-util/serokell-style.md

 big enought or there are conflicts in names.
 This makes the code more robust against changes in these libraries.
 Exceptions:
 1. _The Prelude_.
-2. Modules that only reexports stuff from other modules
+2. Modules that only reexport stuff from other modules

 If `import` is unqualified then put _11 spaces_ between `import` keyword and module name (e.g. length of `qualified` + 2).